Latest News

 - Respiratory Virus Summary: Week 6 (9/29/2024 – 9/27/2025)Each week, the Arizona Department of Health Services publishes the latest information about flu, COVID and RSV propagation in the state.
 This is the sixth week of 2025.
 Flu, the big item, was worse than last year, but seriously looks to have peaked.
 COVID is still steady, but RSV is low but still on the rise.

 - HVHOA Board Meeting Minutes of February 5, 2025The attached minutes are for the Board of Directors Meeting held February 5, 2025.
-These minutes are NOT AS YET approved by the board.
+These minutes are now approved by the board.

 - A Follow-up Note from our Board MeetingCatlow Shipek of the Watershed Management Group presented at our Board Meeting on February 5th, covering what the Watershed Management Group and its River Run Project are all about, including roots years ago here in Wes Miller Park, working on the same work they did with us here this last December, just before Christmas: Creek cleanup and mitigation of invasive species, like arundo, buffel grass, and stink-net.
 Below is a follow up note from Catlow, afterward: